525.770.82 - Intelligent Algorithms

 Grading Policy

-Assignments are due according to the dates posted in your Canvas course site.
+Assignments are due according to the dates posted in your Blackboard course site.
 You may check these due

 dates in the Course Calendar or the Assignments in the corresponding modules.
 I will post grades one week after